elihuihms/mesmer/docs/tutorial/README.txt

 MESMER is now ready to use.
 For convenience, the MESMER executable and various utilities can be added to the user's PATH via the .cshrc or .bash_profile files present in the user's home directory.

-For bash shells, append this to your .bash_profile (replace the /path/to/mesmer with the actual location of MESMER): export PATH=$PATH:/path/to/mesmer/mesmer
+For bash shells, append this to your .bash_profile (replace the /path/to/mesmer_folder with the actual location of the MESMER directory): export PATH=$PATH:/path/to/mesmer_folder

-For csh or tcsh shells, append this to your .cshrc: set PATH = ($PATH /path/to/mesmer/mesmer)
+For csh or tcsh shells, append this to your .cshrc: set PATH = ($PATH /path/to/mesmer_folder)

 ### GENERATION OF COMPONENT FILES ###
 The first step of MESMER fitting is to generate files containing the pre-calculated attributes (stoichiometries, SAXS profiles, FRET distances, etc.) of all possible components.
 The MESMER utility make_components collects these attributes and generates properly-formatted input files.